CartoDB/carto.js/doc/api_methods.md

 Infowindows provide additional interactivity for your published map, controlled by layer events.
 It enables interaction and overrides the layer interactivity.
 A pop-up information window appears when a viewer clicks, or hovers their mouse over, select data on your map.

-**Note:** By default, the `vis.addInfowindow` code displays interactivity for the infowindow with the "click" action.
-If you are using the "hover" action, you will still have to define the infowindow options with `viz.addInfowindow`, and specify additional parameters for the hover action with the `vis.Overlays` code.
+_**Note:** By default, the `vis.addInfowindow` code triggers interactivity for the infowindow with the "click" action.
+If you are using the "[hover](http://docs.cartodb.com/cartodb-platform/cartodb-js/api-methods/#visaddoverlayoptions)" action, you will still have to define the infowindow options with `viz.addInfowindow`, and specify additional parameters for the hover action with the `vis.Overlays` code._

 #### Arguments